djanogly/freespoken-site-45fd0/src/pages/index.md

     content: >
       At Freespoken, we love helping companies bring their product dreams to life, using technology to make life easier, not more complicated.

-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     image: images/hero.png
     image_alt: App preview
     actions: